OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 ---
-ms.date: 10/22/2020
+ms.date: 11/06/2020
 description: 'Define JSON metadata for custom functions in Excel and associate your function ID and name properties.'
-title: Create JSON metadata for custom functions in Excel
+title: Manually create JSON metadata for custom functions in Excel
 localization_priority: Normal
 ---

-# Create JSON metadata for custom functions
+# Manually create JSON metadata for custom functions

 As described in the [custom functions overview](custom-functions-overview.md) article, a custom functions project must include both a JSON metadata file and a script (either JavaScript or TypeScript) file to register a function, making it available for use.
 Custom functions are registered when the user runs the add-in for the first time and after that are available to the same user in all workbooks.